rweldzius/PSC7000_F2024/README.md

 ### Blackboard

 This is the course management software used at Villanova University to support course learning.
 It is clunky, not user-friendly, and is thankfully on its way out soon.
-For these reasons, I will only utilize Blackboard to post course materials (e.g., additional readings), for you to submit your assignments, and to see your grades.
+For these reasons, I will only utilize Blackboard to post course materials (e.g., problem set answer keys, additional readings), for you to submit your assignments, and to see your grades.

 ### Campuswire

 I have set up a Campuswire workspace for our use this semester to help us better communicate with each other.
-You will need to create an account and join our workspace by following [this link](https://campuswire.com/p/G45092D3C).
+You will need to create an account and join our workspace by following [this link](https://campuswire.com/p/GF31CB0D2).
 The secret PIN can be found on the first announcement on Blackboard.
 You are encouraged to adopt these [Slack etiquette tips](https://slack.com/blog/collaboration/etiquette-tips-in-slack).
 Most likely, you will utilize a similar communication system at a future job, so use this time wisely as you adopt best practices.

 Here is the list of channels you should see upon joining the Campuswire workspace: